VISAS FOR FOREIGNERS MARRIED TO THAI CITIZEN

 3. The marital status (both current and previous) of applicants.
 Any and all alimony payments and outstanding private debts must be fully disclosed.

-4. Names and addresses of two contact persons resident in the sam area
+4. Names and addresses of two contact persons resident in the sam area as the applicant.

 CONDITIONS OF ELIGIBILITY FOR MARRIAGE - ACCORDING TO THE THAI CIVIL LAW STATUTE OF 2529, BUDDHIST CALENDER (1986 AD)